rajeshvkothari/oom/Internal/Int_Honolulu.md

 ## Testing of tosca models in HONOLULU release

-  Currently testing of tosca models in honolulu is done using REST API requests sent from POSTMAN.
-This requests and there order is describe as follows.
+  Currently, testing of tosca models in Honolulu is done using REST API requests sent from POSTMAN.
+These requests and their order is described as follows.

 - Store models in Dgraph: